 - 8 1 Tsp Red Chili Flake

 If you’re like me, you fall prey to eating some of the same meals over and over.
-There’s no shame to that game, I just find myself in need of a little push of inspiration when I am grilling chicken 3-4 times a week.
+There’s no shame to that game; I just find myself in need of a little push of inspiration when I am grilling chicken 3-4 times a week.
 So, if you’re in need of a little inspirational push, here it is!
 This week, we’re switching it up!
 Let’s give the other white meat some love, shall we?
-Grilled pork tenderloin is on my weekly personal chef client menus, but somehow, rarely makes its way onto my grill at home.
-Such a shame really, as a rubbed pork tenderloin is pure magic on the grill.
-We’re going to mix a few spices together, rub the meat, and you can let it sit overnight, or head straight to the grill- it’s really up to you!
+Grilled pork tenderloin is on my weekly personal chef client menus, but somehow, it rarely makes its way onto my grill at home.
+Such a shame, really, as a rubbed pork tenderloin is pure magic on the grill.
+We’re going to mix a few spices together, rub the meat, and you can let it sit overnight or head straight to the grill- it’s really up to you!
 Let’s get started.

 - Preheat Char-Griller Grill to high heat.
 For an easy weeknight dinner, I use the gas side of my Texas Trio for quick cooking, but of course, charcoal flavor would only add to this recipe!